Ana-Maria Avram: Musical style

 Avram's music synthesized contemporary classical, improvisation, electro-acoustic- and electronic music.
 Her music tended to move between improvisation and notation and often used electronics to augment her sonic palette.
 Avram was a proponent of spectral music, and argued that spectralism is "a specific attitude towards sound" which encompasses "many different viewpoints".
+She composed around 130 pieces, and released 25 collaborative albums with her husband.